Fireball baryogenesis from early structure formation due to Yukawa forces

-In this {\em Letter} we will show that this inhomogeneous heating of plasma creates suitable conditions for electroweak baryogenesis if the halos form when the plasma temperature is below the electroweak phase transition.
-The requisite departure from thermal equilibrium~\cite{1967JETPL...5...24S} is achieved in the expanding fireball at the site of a halo collapse.
+In this work we will show that this inhomogeneous heating of plasma creates suitable conditions for electroweak baryogenesis if the halos form when the plasma temperature is below the electroweak phase transition.
+The requisite departure from thermal equilibrium~\cite{Sakharov:1967dj} is achieved in the expanding fireball at the site of a halo collapse.
 This allows for electroweak baryogenesis, which makes use of the baryon-number-violating sphaleron transitions~\cite{Kuzmin:1985mm}, even in the absence of a first-order phase transition.
 Our scenario is consistent with both high and extremely low reheat temperatures, broadening the range of viable cosmological models.
+Unlike some other models of low-scale baryogenesis~\cite{Garcia-Bellido:1999xos,Cornwall:2001hq}, we do not require preheating or any particular inflationary scenario.
+The paradigm we propose is consistent with any viable inflationary model.
+This is similar to the scenario of Ref.~\cite{Asaka:2003vt}, where inhomogeneous heating of plasma was due to hadronic jets of decaying heavy particles.

 As in Ref.~\cite{Flores:2020drq}, we will consider a dark sector heavy fermion $\psi$ interacting with a scalar $\chi$ via a Yukawa interaction,